-How deep learning with AI and ML will positively change the healthcare industry
+How deep learning with AI and ML in healthcare will positively change the industry

-Artificial intelligence and machine learning fascinate, confuse, and even kinda scare us.
+Artificial intelligence and machine learning fascinate, confuse, and even scare us.
 Cautionary tales abound in science fiction books and movies, led by the groundbreaking written works of Isaac Asimov in the 1940s and 1950s.
-So while the concepts of AI and ML have been with us for generations, the real examples have caught up today, with particular promise for healthcare.
+So while the concepts of AI and ML in healthcare have been with us for generations, the real examples have caught up today, with particular promise for the industry.

-AI and machine learning technology can think and respond to what’s happening to find meaning and smart actions hidden in vast forests of health data and information.
+AI and ML in healthcare can respond to what’s happening to figure out smart actions hidden in vast forests of data.
 Examples and use cases:

 - Clinical outcomes and results